leonyuhanov/ESP32_RGBW_ArtNet/Module Build Documentation/README.md

 ![USBC PD Module](https://github.com/leonyuhanov/ESP32_RGBW_ArtNet/blob/main/Module%20Build%20Documentation/usbcpd-4.jpg)
 6. Solder each connection
 ![USBC PD Module](https://github.com/leonyuhanov/ESP32_RGBW_ArtNet/blob/main/Module%20Build%20Documentation/usbcpd-5.jpg)
-7. Slip 1 piece of WIDE Heat Shrink over the end where the cables were soldered and heat to shrink
+7. Slip the LONG Heat Shrink tube over the end where the cables were soldered and heat to shrink
 ![USBC PD Module](https://github.com/leonyuhanov/ESP32_RGBW_ArtNet/blob/main/Module%20Build%20Documentation/usbcpd-6.jpg)
-8. Slip the 2nd piece of WIDE Heat Shrink over the end closest to the USBC Port and heat to shrink
+8. Slip the SHORT Heat Shrink Tube over the end closest to the USBC Port and heat to shrink
 ![USBC PD Module](https://github.com/leonyuhanov/ESP32_RGBW_ArtNet/blob/main/Module%20Build%20Documentation/usbcpd-7.jpg)
 9. Connect the Module to the PowerBanks 100W USBC Port using a 100W capable USBC Cable
 10. Use a multimeter to verify you are receiving 20V on the end of the 4PIN Female JST Cable